kameron-sugino/Basics-of-Microbiome-Data-Analysis/20200327_V1.3_Workshop_Code_ARCHBG_Markdown.md

 ![](20200327_V1.3_Workshop_Code_ARCHBG_Markdown_files/figure-markdown_github/post-hoc-test-and-plotting-pvalues-1.png)

--   Wow.
-Amazing.
-This graph is telling you what bacterial taxa are significantly different between “Normal” and the other two BMI categories.
+-   This graph is telling you what bacterial taxa are significantly different between “Normal” and the other two BMI categories.
     -   Sometimes you’ll see that a pairwise comparison is significant while the overall p-value (which we calculated previously) is not.
 If this is the case, ignore the pairwise significance.